glfw/glfw/README.md

                    recorders to fail
  - [Cocoa] Bugfix: Some Core Foundation objects were leaked during joystick enumeration
+ - [Cocoa] Bugfix: One copy of each display name string was leaked
  - [Win32] Enabled generation of pkg-config file for MinGW
  - [Win32] Bugfix: Failure to load winmm or its functions was not reported to the error callback